 To complement our Backcountry base layer range, we recently introduced the All Action.
-Available in three colourways, this dynamic base layer is perhaps the most versatile set of garments you’ll ever own, lending themselves to a wide range of sports and fitness applications.
+Available in three colourways, this synthetic based dynamic base layer is perhaps the most versatile set of garments you’ll ever own, lending themselves to a wide range of sports and fitness applications.

 The new All Action base layer is made from a luxury Dri Release fabric that combines hydrophobic and hydrophilic fibres.
 This poly blend and Tencel fabric significantly improves the way sweat and moisture is drawn away from the skin, which means you stay dry, which increases thermal efficiency.
 Removing moisture also means less chaffing and irritation from wet fabrics.